Fort Collins Colorado Brewery Tours

 Fort Collins Colorado Brewery tours are perfectly nestled in the foothills of the Rocky Mountains with fresh snowmelt running off into the Cache la Poudre River making it an ideal place for brewing some of the nation’s best beer.
 Fort Collins is the largest producer of craft beer (70%, in fact) in Colorado (ironic for a town that was “dry” until 1969).
 Currently, the city is home to more than 20 craft breweries, the most microbreweries in the state, each with its own distinctive style, including one of the world’s largest operations, as well as a leader in eco-friendly and sustainable business practices.
 To get a taste of award-winning lagers, pilsners and ales year-round, take part of some brewery tours and a wild variety of taster trays, even spend a few days to taste them all!
-You can access more information about each brewery at Colorado Front Range, by contacting them directly or by taking our Foam on the Range Brewery Tour.
+You can access more information about each brewery at Colorado Front Range by contacting them directly.

 Summertime brings sunshine and beer to brewery patios, not to mention several beer festivals, including the annual Colorado Brewers’ Festival showcasing nearly 100 beers from over 50 breweries in the state of Colorado during the last weekend of June.
 As the oldest annual brewfest in Colorado, this Old Town event has been open solely to Colorado breweries for over the past 25 years.
 Other beer festivals, beer dinners, races, and events happen throughout the year to celebrate the local bounty of award-winning beers.